foobara/foobara/README.md

 ## Discoverability

-* This means there is a formal machine-readable description of the systems/subsystems
+* This means there is a formal, machine-readable, description of the systems/subsystems
 * The implication of this is that integration code can be abstracted away.

 ## Implications of command-centric + discoverability